Hidden in the Monkerai valley on the Karuah River where the platypus play.

 Spend quality time together, with the sounds of the many local birds and the beautiful mountain stream.
 The property offers a unique country experience, catering to everyone's accommodation requirements - spa cabins, a river cottage nestled in the bird corridor of the riverbank, 4 star motel-style rooms with ensuites or spas, self-contained park cabins, a bunkhouse lodge (a great budget style accommodation for groups or individuals), plus plenty of riverside and parkland camping.

 The property has a licensed restaurant, the Barrington Bar and Grill, that's open most days for breakfast, lunch and dinner.
-Activities on the property include horse riding, swimming (pool and river), canoeing, bushwalking, half-court tennis and games room.
+Activities on the property include canoeing, bushwalking, swimming (pool and river), half-court tennis and games room.

 Pets are welcome at Riverwood Downs.